 A modern-day Bauhaus pilgrimage begins in Weimar, where the city’s brand-new Bauhaus Museum opens on April 6.
 Tracing the movement’s Weimar years from 1919 through 1924, the five-floor museum will showcase more than 1,000 artifacts such as ceramics, textiles, and furniture produced by the legendary Bauhaus school—many of which will be presented for the first time.

+Nearby in Weimar’s cultural quarter, the Neues Museum Weimar reopens on April 6 after a renovation that transforms the repository into a museum for the forerunners of modernism and the Bauhaus.
+A permanent exhibition, Van de Velde, Nietzsche and Modernism around 1900, will spotlight Belgian-born Henry Van de Velde (the architect who designed the original Bauhaus school in Weimar) and Friedrich Nietzsche, a one-time Weimar resident whose philosophy is thought to have laid the groundwork for modernism.
 Throughout the year, the Weimar Tourist Information Office is offering guided walking tours and self-guided audio tours that pass UNESCO-recognized Bauhaus landmarks across the city, including the Haus am Horn—the world’s first Bauhaus building prototype (slated to reopen in May following a careful renovation that restored the house to its original appearance)—and the original Bauhaus University Weimar, home to Gropius’s self-designed office.

 A new direction in Dessau